 but only one dared respond, “You are the Christ!”

-May I submit that for many of us
+May I submit that, for probably most of us,

 the greatest challenge we face as Christians